mikolajkniejski/mikolajkniejski.github.io/README.md

 # Hi, I'm Mikolaj

-I'm a cybersecurity specilist working at BLIK.
-Besides that I'm working to reduce harms from advanced artifical intelligence by conducting research at PRISM evals.
+I'm a cybersecurity specialist at BLIK and a researcher at PRISM evals, focusing on mitigating risks from advanced artificial intelligence.
+My interests include mathematical theories, urban exploration, and the study of psychedelics.

-Otherwise, I'm interested in math, urban exploration and psychodelics.
+I've contributed to METR evals and participated in APART research hackathons.
+I'm always open to collaboration or discussions on these topics, or hanging out together.
+Reach out if you’d like to connect!

-Please reach out if you want to collaborate, discuss, or go to a gig together!
+Here is what I look like: